Peninsula School is a 501c3 nonprofit entity governed by a Board of Directors. The School is

 David Quinn works as a facilities and operations professional in the biotech industry.
 David has been a Board member for the past eleven years, having served the school community as an involved and active participant and leader on not only the Board, but a number of committees as well, including Finance, Building & Grounds, and Strategic Planning.
 He served on the Executive Committee, as Vice President, Treasurer, and Board Secretary.
 David’s expertise and experience are essential for the Facilities Working Group.
 David’s two children are Peninsula alumni.

-Douglas Thompson, PhD is in his 15th year as Head of School of Mid-Peninsula High School.
+Douglas Thompson, PhD recently retired after being Head of School at Mid-Peninsula High School for fifteen years.
 He earned his Bachelor of Arts degree in English from UCSB and his Master of Arts degree and his PhD in Comparative Literature from UCLA.
 Doug feels most strongly that education cannot just be a race to accumulate factual knowledge.
 He believes a thoughtful and ethical approach to education must take into account the fact that students learn differently, and that society as a whole benefits when these differences are respected and when all students are given a genuine and legitimate opportunity to learn.
 Doug was raised in Brazil.
 He is bilingual in Portuguese and English, and tries very hard to keep up a connection with Brazilian language and culture.
 To that end, he is an avid singer and player of Bossa Nova music.

 Alisa Mallari Tu and her husband David are parents of four Peninsula students.
 Alisa has enthusiastically served Peninsula School in various vounteer capacities throughout the years.
 Alisa and her extended family own and operate an assisted living and memory care community in Redwood City and has worked with the senior population for over 20 years.